 Founding Music Director of the Memphis Repertory Orchestra, William R. Langley, began his career as an orchestral conductor at age sixteen.
 In 2009 he founded the Wolf River Chamber Orchestra and in 2011 the MRO.
-Currently the MRO is the Orchestra in Residence at the Buckman Performing Arts Center where he has given over forty- five performances in the Memphis area.
+The MRO served as the Orchestra in Residence at the Buckman Performing Arts Center where he has given over forty- five performances in the Memphis area.
 Langley also serves as conductor of the Blueshift Ensemble and frequent guest conductor with All of the Above Ensemble, contemporary ensembles dedicated to programming and promoting new and existing chamber works while incorporating multi-genre collaborations.

 Langley, who “conducts with considerable theatricality, elicited a dramatic performance from the orchestra.”
 (Jon Sparks/Commercial Appeal), was the subject of a featured article entitled “Young Conductor Realizing Dreams” in the Commercial Appeal as well as the Memphis Flyer’s cover story “20 < 30” as one of “20 young Memphians shaping the city’s future”.